 The Management Agreement provides that the Manager will not be liable in any way to the Partnership if it has satisfied the duties and the standard of care, diligence and skill set forth above.
 The General Partner has agreed to indemnify the Manager, its Affiliates and their respective directors, officers, employees, partners, agents and advisors for all claims arising from: (a) the negligence, willful misconduct and bad faith on the part of the General Partner or other breach by the General Partner of the provisions of the Management Agreement, and (b) as a result of the Manager acting in accordance with directions received from the General Partner.
-The Partnership has agreed to indemnify the Manager for any losses as a result of the performance of the Manager's duties under the Management Agreement other than as a result of the negligence, willful misconduct and bad faith on the part of the Manager or material breach or default of the Manager's obligations under the Management Agreement.
+The Partnership has agreed to indemnify the Manager for any losses as a result of the performance of the Manager's duties under the Manager or material breach or default of the Manager's obligations under the Management Agreement.
 The Manager has agreed to indemnify the General Partner and the Partnership against any claims arising from the Manager's willful misconduct, bad faith, negligence or disregard of its duties or standard of care, diligence and skill.

 The Management Agreement, unless terminated as described below, will continue until the earlier of the effective date of a Liquidity Event and the date of dissolution of the Partnership.
 Either the Manager or the Partnership may terminate the Management Agreement upon two months' prior written notice.
 Either party to the Management Agreement may terminate the Management Agreement upon the following events, among other things: (a) without payment to either party thereto (other than amounts owing under the Management Agreement as of such date), in the event that either party to the Management Agreement is in breach or default of the provisions thereof and, if capable of being cured, such breach or default has not been cured within 60 days after the receipt of written notice of such breach or default to the other party thereto; or (b) automatically in the event that one of the parties to the Management Agreement dissolves, winds up, makes a general assignment for the benefit of creditors, or a similar event occurs.
-In addition, the Partnership may terminate the Management Agreement if any of the licenses or registrations necessary for the Manager to perform its duties under the Management Agreement are no longer in full force and effect.
+In addition, the Partnership may terminate the Management Agreement are no longer in full force and effect.
 Further, the Limited Partners may, by Extraordinary Resolution, cause the General Partner to terminate the Management Agreement.